Ollama

 Overview

-Ollama — Best tool for running open-source LLMs locally.
+Ollama — Best for running local LLMs with a simple developer workflow.

 Features & capabilities